aaAbdulkadir/DevOps/jenkins/setup.md

         - add password at the end of the line to automate it and copy the password given.
 Use that password in jenkins as username password setup credential.
         - ID: {username}-dockerhub
 - Put dockerhub environment variable in jenkins file.
+- Make sure to isntall the docker plugins:
+    -

+Note: turn jenkins on and off on windows:
+- Go to path where the jenkins folder is and run:
+    - jenkins.exe stop